The IPCC: Who Are They and Why Do Their Climate Reports Matter?

 A government nomination does not imply that the scientist’s views are endorsed by that government, or that the scientist is expected to represent his or her government’s view.
-It may mean that a government has provided a scientist with financial support, but many scientists receive no financial support at all and others are merely reimbursed for travel expenses.
+It may mean that a government has provided a scientist with financial support, but many scientists receive no direct financial support for their contributions to the IPCC and others are merely reimbursed for travel expenses.
 Experts from developing nations who have received no financial support from their government are supported through the IPCC trust fund.

 The resulting first draft of a chapter then undergoes two rounds of scientific review and revision (described more fully below) before being finalized.
+Scientists are also encouraged to submit comments—AR5 WG1 alone generated 54,677 review comments.
 Many authors attest that this review process ranks among the most extensive for any scientific document.
 For comparison, a paper published in a peer-reviewed science journal is typically reviewed by only two or three experts.

-Government representatives may certainly try to influence the SPM wording in ways that support their negotiating positions, but the overriding goal of this process (and a key challenge) is to ensure that the SPM adequately and appropriately represents the underlying technical report prepared by the scientific community.
+Government representatives may certainly try to influence the SPM wording in ways that support their negotiating positions, but the many other government representatives and experts in the session would ensure the language does not veer away from the evidence.
+The overriding goal of this process (and a key challenge) is to ensure that the SPM adequately and appropriately represents the underlying technical report prepared by the scientific community.
 Therefore, all of the lead authors and at least several contributing authors are expected to attend their working group’s plenary session so they can render interpretations, suggest clarifications, and ensure scientific integrity.
 Differing views are welcomed as long as there is empirical evidence or plausible reasons to support them.

-The first round of review is conducted by a large number of expert reviewers—more than 2,500 for the entire AR4—who include scientists, industry representatives, and NGO experts with a wide range of perspectives.
-Lead authors are required to consider all comments and incorporate those with scientific merit—a process overseen by review editors (two per chapter) who have expertise in the specific topic covered by a given chapter.
+The first round of review is conducted by a large number of expert reviewers—about 2,000 for the entire AR5—who include scientists, industry representatives, and NGO experts with a wide range of perspectives.
+Lead authors are required to consider all comments and incorporate those with scientific merit—a process overseen by review editors, who have expertise in the specific topic covered by a given chapter.
 All review comments are archived together with the authors’ responses and/or resulting actions, and are available upon request.

 If major differences emerge, lead authors are encouraged to organize a meeting with both the contributing authors and review editors to discuss and resolve the differences.
 The goal is not to reach a potentially “watered-down” compromise that conceals scientific uncertainties or real differences in expert opinion, but to produce a report of the highest scientific integrity, reflecting the state of our understanding fairly and adequately.

-As mentioned above, one critical strategy the IPCC uses to ensure the scientific credibility and political legitimacy of its reports is to represent the range of scientific opinion on climate change fairly.
-To this end, the IPCC provides several channels for input from experts along the entire spectrum of opinion, including global warming contrarians.
+One critical strategy the IPCC uses to ensure the scientific credibility and political legitimacy of its reports is to represent the range of scientific opinion on climate change fairly.
+To this end, the IPCC provides several channels for input from experts along the entire spectrum of opinion.

 First, accredited NGOs from all sides of the issue are welcome as observers at the opening plenary session and some other sessions over the course of the report production cycle.
-In addition, well-known contrarians can and do become contributing authors by submitting material to lead authors, and play advisory roles for their governments by working with government representatives to revise and approve the final SPMs.
-(See .)
+In addition, scientists with controversial interpretations of the empirical evidence can and do become contributing authors by submitting material to lead authors, and play advisory roles for their governments by working with government representatives to revise and approve the final SPMs.

 The presence of climate change experts from industry and environmental organizations in the assessment process also illustrates the IPCC’s desire to seek input from outside traditional research institutions.
-Industry examples have included representatives from the Electric Power Research Institute and ExxonMobil.
-Environmental examples have included representatives from Environmental Defense, the Natural Resources Defense Council, and others all over the world.
+Industry examples have included representatives from across the energy sector such as fossil fuels and renewables (e.g. the Electric Power Research Institute and ExxonMobil).
+Environmental examples have included representatives from NGOs from around the world (e.g. The International Indigenous People’s Forum on Climate Change, Environmental Defense, the Natural Resources Defense Council).

 Consensus is also sought among the scientists writing each chapter of the technical reports.
 Because it would be clearly unrealistic to aim for unanimous agreement on every aspect of the report, the goal is to have all of the working group’s authors agree that each side of the scientific debate has been represented fairly.